 A hospital should not be but often is a dangerous place.
 We go to the hospital in our most vulnerable time; our time of greatest need.
 Trust and surrender are our only choices.
 When that trust is violated the consequences are often devastating.
 The medical community has a name for the unnecessary harm that hospital patients often suffer: Never Events.
 These are injuries that simply should never take place and only do when someone failed to follow the safety rules that apply to hospitals.
 Some of the most common “never events” include: surgery on the wrong part of the body; serious injury or death from medication error; stage III or IV pressure ulcers; death following surgery in a healthy patient; air embolism, assault while at a hospital or nursing home, injury from falls and many more.

-When a medical professional fails to follow the basic rules of patient safety and causes physical injury to a patient that professional is responsible for the harm.
-Our jury system allows for the recovery of damages to repair the harm when it can be repaired, and help and support the injured patient as they try to cope with loss of health or loss of the life and support of a loved one.
+When another driver fails to follow the basic rules of the road, and causes physical injury to another that individual is responsible for the harm.
+Our jury system allows for the recovery of damages to repair the harm when it can be repaired, and help and support the injured victim as they try to cope with loss of health or loss of the life and support of a loved one.
 The following are examples of the types of legal damages we seek to recover from the responsible party: